 While it is not possible to accrue all your days, you can decide to use them separately.
 In addition, it is possible to make them in full days, part days, or even in periods exceeding a day.
 However, the maximum allowable number of days is three.

 All employees planning to take responsibility leave should inform their employers in advance.
 However, where one starts the off days before letting their employer know, it is important to notify them immediately once they start.
 Usually, an employee does not lose their right to taking some days off if they do not inform their employers before beginning it.
-In spite of this, it is always important to follow the guidelines that your organisation has as far as taking off days is concerned.
+In spite of this, it is always important to follow the guidelines that your organization has as far as taking off days is concerned.

 For instance, a police report or an invoice given by an auto mechanic or a towing company might be needed in a case where an employee seeks permission because a family member suffered a car accident.